Project Team: Jeffrey Chen, Slim Zriba, Petronillah Manhondo, Nirajan Niroula, Marlene Snider, Ze Long Lim

-Members of the Mycobacterium tuberculosis-complex (e.g. M. bovis, M. tuberculosis) are bacterial pathogens that cause tuberculosis (TB)—a highly infectious disease that primarily affects the lungs in a variety of mammals including humans.
+Members of the Mycobacterium tuberculosis-complex (e.g., M. bovis, M. tuberculosis) cause tuberculosis (TB)—a highly infectious disease that primarily affects the lungs in a variety of mammals including humans.